sampsyo/cs6120/content/blog/2022-05-19-CoC/index.md

     forall _:(forall _:P, x), forall _:(forall _:Q, x), x in
 ```

 Here are a few of the proofs I was able to successfully typecheck.
+I came up
+with some of these proofs on my own and some with the help of a friend.
+These proofs were not translated from SF solutions.
 ```
 (* P /\ Q -> P *)
 Theorem conj_implies_fst: forall P:Type, forall Q:Type,